• Home

 Sealing Painted Furniture Table Legs

-Now that you see how easy it is to seal painted furniture on a flat surface let’s move on to a not so flat surface.
+Now that you see how easy it is to seal painted furniture on a flat surface let’s move on to a not-so-flat surface.
 The table legs and apron.
 For the bottom portion of this painted table, I am using Dixie Belle clear coat in a satin finish.
 Spoon a bit onto a new plate as well.
 Or use the same plate, either way, should be fine.

 Grab that handy dandy little yellow sponge again and sponge your clear top coat over your painted furniture.

-But because there are crevices and nooks and crannies on the legs like many pieces of painted furniture you want to make sure you don’t have any build up in these areas.
-Use a clean chip brush and go over the painted surface to make sure to wipe away any pooled up clear sealer.
+But because there are crevices and nooks and crannies on the legs like many pieces of painted furniture you want to make sure you don’t have any build-up in these areas.
+Use a clean chip brush and go over the painted surface to make sure to wipe away any pooled-up clear sealer.

 Click here to Pin this post for later